 For more than one hundred years, the Department of Communication Studies has contributed to making our students better citizens—articulate communicators, better critical thinkers, and able advocates.
-We continue the rich tradition of helping undergraduate and graduate students to understand, explore and research the many facets of the Communications discipline.
+We continue the rich tradition of helping undergraduate and graduate students to understand, explore, and research the many facets of the communications discipline.

 Your tax-deductible contribution encourages those students and provides them with vital financial support.
 It supports an acclaimed faculty in their research and their education of said students.
-It sustains a department which stands as a shining example of innovative scholarship and excellence in education.
+It sustains a department that stands as a shining example of innovative scholarship and excellence in education.

 What Your Gift Can Do

 Your contribution allows us to ensure:

 - A diverse and engaged undergraduate student body: Although we are attracting better students than ever before, too many other outstanding students choose other institutions—often for financial reasons.
 Merit and need-based scholarships are needed to recruit outstanding students.

 - An excellent and competitive graduate program: Faculty choose institutions that attract the best graduate students.
 Ensuring the excellence and competitiveness of our graduate programs allows us to attract and compete for the brightest students and the best faculty.

 - A distinguished faculty: Maintaining lines of tenure and supporting interdisciplinary programs and research centers help us recruit and retain outstanding faculty, many of whom are leaders in their field of study.
 These faculty in turn attract outstanding undergraduates and graduates, and the circle of excellence is continued.